oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### siteNames (array, optional)

-In this array name definitions for site statistics and node info can be saved.
-This requires one object for each site code.
+In this array name definitions for site statistics and node info can be set.
+This requires one object for each `site` code.
 This object must contain:

-- `site` the site code
+- `site` - the site code
-- `name` the defined written name for this site code
+- `name` - the displayed name for this site

 If neither `siteNames` nor `showSites` are set, site statistics and node info won't be displayed.